Value Adjustment Board

 Paying Your Property Taxes if You File a Petition with the VAB

-Pursuant to HB 281, effective July 2011, if you have filed a petition challenging the assessed value of your property, you must pay all of the non-ad valorem assessments and pay at least 75% of the ad valorem taxes, less the discount, if applicable, before the taxes become delinquent.
+If you have filed a petition challenging the assessed value of your property, you must pay all of the non-ad valorem assessments and pay at least 75% of the ad valorem taxes, less the discount, if applicable, before the taxes become delinquent.
+(See § 194.014, Fla.
+Stat. for additional information.)

 If you have filed a petition challenging the denial of an exemption or classification, you must pay all of the non-ad valorem assessments and the amount of the tax which the taxpayer admits in good faith to owe, less the applicable discount, before the taxes become delinquent.
 If the VAB determines that the amount of the tax paid is grossly disproportionate to the amount of the tax found to be due, the tax collector must collect a penalty of 10% of the deficiency per year from the date the taxes became delinquent.

-If the petitioner fails to pay their taxes before they become delinquent on April 1 of the tax year, the VAB must deny their petition by April 20th of the tax year.
+If the petitioner fails to pay their taxes before they become delinquent on April 1 following the year in which taxes are assessed, the VAB must deny their petition by April 20.